bodyweight hamstring exercise

 What is a Swiss Ball Leg Curl?

 The Swiss ball leg curl exercise, also known as a Swiss ball hamstring curl, employs the stability ball to induce instability, which compels you to use your abs and balance your body.
-As the name suggests, it engages the hamstring and to a lesser extent, also works the glutes, lower back, and abs.
+As the name suggests, it engages the hamstrings and, to a lesser extent, also works the glutes, lower back, and abs.

-It is an excellent workout to improve the two basic functions of the hamstring: Hip extension and Knee flexion.
-The ball lets you train this function of the hamstring while demanding only minimal space.
-Unlike other gym equipment like barbells and dumbbells that require much more space and are also relatively costly.
-This leg roll is great for beginners and advanced as different variations can make it challenging or less challenging depending upon the fitness goals.
+It is an excellent workout to improve the two basic functions of the hamstring: hip extension and knee flexion.
+The ball lets you train this function of the hamstring while demanding only minimal space, making it ideal for home gyms, small spaces, and travel workouts.
+Unlike other gym equipment like barbells and dumbbells that require much more space and are also relatively costly, this leg curl is great for beginners and advanced lifters, as different variations can make it more or less challenging depending upon fitness goals.

 Swiss Ball Leg Curl Form and Technique